Confusion Matrix in R

 1.1 Classification

-We will conduct a Naive Bayes classification using the classical Iris dataset.
+We will conduct a Naive Bayes classification using the classic Iris dataset.

 Code